UCSBCarpentry/CustomLibraryBash/_episodes/06-regular-expressions.md

 ---
-title: "Counting and mining with the shell"
+title: "Regular Expressions"
-teaching: 60
+teaching: 40
-exercises: 30
+exercises: 20
 questions:
 - "How can I count data?"
 - "How can I find data within files?"